Training Outcomes Within Your Budget!

 2) Array creation in MATLAB

-3) Operating on MATLAB Arrays
+6) Operating on MATLAB Arrays

-4) Types of MATLAB Array
+7) Types of MATLAB Array

-5) List of Array functions
+8) List of Array Functions

-6) MATLAB Array examples
+9) MATLAB Array Examples

-7) Conclusion
+10) Conclusion

 What are MATLAB Arrays?

 One of their key advantages of MATLAB arrays is their ability to handle data in multiple dimensions.
-They can be called Matrices or Grids, where elements are arranged in rows and columns.
-MATLAB Arrays can have any number of dimensions, allowing for efficient storage and analysis of multidimensional data, such as images, signals, and 3D models.
+They can also be called Matrices or Grids, where elements are arranged in rows and columns.

 MATLAB Course

-Array creation in MATLAB
+Array Creation in MATLAB

 Here are some common ways to create arrays in MATLAB:

-Direct assignment
+1) Direct assignment

 1) Using square brackets: